top of page

 FAQs

-The retention period for medical data after death varies by country and institution.
-In the United States, for example, HIPAA requires that medical data be protected for 50 years after a person's death.
-However, some institutions may keep records for longer periods, especially if they're deemed to have historical or research value.
+The retention period varies by country and institution.
+In the U.S., HIPAA mandates protection for 50 years post-death, but some institutions may retain records longer for historical or research purposes.

-Yes, donating your medical data for research purposes after death is becoming increasingly possible.
+Yes, donating your medical data for research purposes after death is becoming possible.
 This is similar to organ donation in concept.
-However, the processes for doing so are still evolving.
-It's best to express this wish clearly in your will or advanced directives and discuss it with your healthcare providers.
+However, the process for doing so is still evolving.
+It's best to express this wish clearly in your will or advance directives and discuss it with your healthcare providers.

-The fate of health data stored on personal devices like smartphones or fitness trackers after death is less clear-cut.
+The fate of health data stored on personal devices, such as smartphones or fitness trackers, after death is less clear-cut.
 It often depends on the policies of the device manufacturers or app developers.
 Some companies have processes in place for family members to request access to a deceased person's data, while others may close the account after a period of inactivity.

-To ensure your medical data is handled according to your wishes after death, it's important to document your preferences.
-This can be done through legal documents like wills or advanced directives.
-You might also consider appointing a "digital executor" who can manage your digital assets, including health data, after your death.
+To ensure your medical data is handled according to your wishes after death, document your preferences.
+This can be done through legal documents like wills or advance directives.
+You might also consider appointing a "digital executor" to manage your digital assets, including your health data.
 Discussing your wishes with your healthcare providers and family members is also advisable.

 About Dr. David L. Priede, MIS, PhD